pranabsarkar/pranabsarkar/README.md

 - - 💬 Ask me about ...
 -->

-- 🔭 I’m currently working at Cisco
+- 🔭 I’m currently working at Amazon
-- ⚡ I’m currently using Python and AWS Serverless Application Model in my daily job✨
 <!-- - 📫 How to reach me: (91)-7001029414 -->